AviatrixSystems/Docs/StartUpGuides/aviatrix-cloud-controller-startup-guide.rst

 AWS Startup Guide
 ==================================================================

-**Welcome to Aviatrix!** We are going to take you through the 3 steps to launch the Controller instance.
+Welcome to getting started on AWS!
+This guide takes you through the 3 steps to launch the Controller instance.
 When complete, you'll be ready to deploy use cases.

   |3-step|